-- Graphic communication skills: Graduates are able to use freehand sketches, board drafting, presentation graphics, and CAD as tools for design and communication. - Communication skills: Graduates are able to communicate technical information in writing, speaking, listening, and interpersonal skills to work effectively as part of a team and to interact effectively with clients, the public, and others. - Technical skills: Graduates will understand residential and commercial building systems, materials, and regulations; apply that knowledge to site layout and material estimating; and use appropriate computer applications. - Architectural design: Graduates demonstrate knowledge of historical precedents and aesthetics and use design principles (including energy use, conservation, and sustainability concepts) as part of a process to create workable building designs. - Engineering design: Graduates understand design principles and apply procedures in the design of building engineering systems in the areas of building structures, HVAC, plumbing, electrical, and lighting with emphasis on energy use, conservation, and sustainability concepts.
+- Graphic communication skills: Graduates are able to use freehand sketches, board drafting, presentation graphics, and CAD as tools for design and communication. - Communication skills: Graduates are able to communicate technical information in writing, speaking, listening, and interpersonal skills to work effectively as part of a team and to interact effectively with clients, the public, and others. - Technical skills: Graduates understand residential and commercial building systems, materials, and regulations; apply that knowledge to site layout and material estimating; and use appropriate computer applications. - Architectural design: Graduates demonstrate knowledge of historical precedents and aesthetics and use design principles (including energy use, conservation, and sustainability concepts) as part of a process to create workable building designs. - Engineering design: Graduates understand design principles and apply procedures in the design of building engineering systems in the areas of building structures, HVAC, plumbing, electrical, and lighting with emphasis on energy use, conservation, and sustainability concepts.

-The program is accredited by the Technology Commission of the Accreditation Board for Engineering and Technology.
+The program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.

-First Year Fall Semester Credits Spring Semester Credits ARC 1000 - Freshmen Orientation 1 ARC 1210 - Construction Materials & M ethods 6 ARC 1010 - Arch Woodframe Constru ction 3 ARC 1220 - Architectural History 3 ARC 1021 - Architectural CAD I 2 MAT 1520 - Calculus for Engineering 4 CIS 1050 - Introduction to Spreadshe ets 1 Select one: ENG 10XX - English 3 PHY 1041 - Physics I 4 MAT 1420 - Technical Mathematics 5 PHY 2041 - Fundamentals of Physics I w/ C alculus 4 ELE XXXX - AH/SS elective 3 17 18
+18 ARE 1000 Freshman Seminar 1 ARE 1210 Construction Materials & Methods 6 ARE 1010 Arch Woodframe Construction 3 ARE 1220 Architectural History 3 ARE 1021 Architectural CAD I 2 MAT 1520 Calculus for Engineering 4 CIS 1050 Introduction to Spreadsheets 1 Select one: ENG 10XX English 3 PHY 1041 Physics I 4 MAT 1420 Technical Mathematics 5 PHY 2041 Physics I w/Calculus 4 ELE XXXX AH/SS elective 3 18 17